geraldhinson/geraldhinson.github.io/_posts/2025-09-10-On Microservices-Part3.md

 - the usage of ORMs (and/or custom database logic or both) in noun services was eliminated entirely because it was no longer needed (I suspect the angels sang).

 Instead:
-- noun services used a standard resource DB library to do the simple work of storing and retrieving a resource in JSON form
+- noun services used a standard resource database library to do the simple work of storing and retrieving a resource in JSON form
 - JSON objects were stored in a column as text <i>(nope, not even those cool JSON columns were used because they were slower)</i>.
 - Due to simply storing the object in JSON form and the elimination of filtered GET support, the average number of writes (tables+indexes) was reduced - usually significantly.
 - Support for optimistic locking, an important but often overlooked feature, was added for the benefit of all noun services in the resource library as well.